andrei-pmbcn/faith/src/encounter/README.md

 the cost is successfully expended and _effects_ to determine when they are carried out.

-[TODO] **Items**
+## Running your own game

-## Getting started
+If you just want to mod or create campaigns / scenarios for an already existing game that uses this engine, skip this section.

 You can use the rules that come packaged with this module or create the rules for your own RPG by specifying them in an XML file or files, XML strings or XML documents.
 You can also modify the rules that come with the module by creating new rules with the `mode="alter"` attribute set on your new rules, which will partially overwrite the old rules.
-Thus, the engine is fully suited for modding.
+The engine is designed with modding in mind.

 If you prefer to check out the engine with a pre-built ruleset, first set up your module bundler (e.g. webpack) to bundle xml files.
 For Webpack, this